Province of Rimini

-The province of Rimini (provincia di Rimini) is the southernmost province of the Emilia-Romagna region of Italy.
+The province of Rimini (provincia di Rimini) is the southernmost province of the region of Emilia-Romagna in Italy.
 Its capital is the city of Rimini, one of the "seven sisters" of the historical region of Romagna.
+It has a population of 341,244 in an area of 921.77 km2.

 The province borders the Adriatic Sea to its northeast, the province of Forlì-Cesena to its northwest, the province of Pesaro and Urbino, in the Marche region, to its south and southeast, the independent Republic of San Marino to its south, and the province of Arezzo in Tuscany to its southwest.